Normal Subgroups of Profinite Groups of Non-negative Deficiency: Introduction

 The next class of groups where results apply are ascending HNN-extensions of free groups (also known as mapping tori of free group endomorphisms).
 Groups of this type often appear in group theory and topology and were extensively studied (see \cite{FH}, \cite{BS} for example).
 In particular, many one-relator groups are ascending HNN-extensions of free groups and many of such groups are hyperbolic.
 Corollary \ref{profiniteintro} allows to establish the structure of the profinite completion of this important class of groups.

 \begin{theorem} Let $F=F(x_1,\ldots x_n)$ be a free group of finite rank $n$ and $f:F\longrightarrow F$ an endomorphism.
-Let $G=\langle F,t\mid x_i^t=f(x_i)\rangle$ be the HNN-extension.
-Then the profinite completion of $G$ is $\widehat G=P\rtimes \widehat{\mathbb{Z}}$, where $P$ is projective. $P$ is free profinite of rank $n$ if and only if $f$ is an automorphism. \end{theorem}
+Let $\G=\langle F,t\mid x_i^t=f(x_i)\rangle$ be the HNN-extension.
+Then the profinite completion of $\G$ is $\widehat \G=P\rtimes \widehat{\mathbb{Z}}$, where $P$ is projective. $P$ is free profinite of rank $n$ if and only if $f$ is an automorphism. \end{theorem}

-Combining this theorem with \cite[Corollary 4.16]{L} we obtain the following surprising consequence.
+As a corollary we obtain the following surprising consequence.

-\begin{theorem} An ascending HNN-extension $G$ of a free group is good.\end{theorem}
+\begin{theorem} An ascending HNN-extension $\G$ of a free group is good.\end{theorem}

-The group $G$ is called {\it $p$-good} if the homomorphism of cohomology groups
+The group $\G$ is called {\it $p$-good} if the homomorphism of cohomology groups

-induced by the natural homomorphism $G\rightarrow \widehat G$ of $G$ to its profinite completion $\widehat G$ is an isomorphism for every finite $p$-primary $G$-module $M$.
-The group $G$ is called {\it good} if is $p$-good for every prime $p$.
+induced by the natural homomorphism $\G\rightarrow \widehat \G$ of $\G$ to its profinite completion $\widehat \G$ is an isomorphism for every finite $p$-primary $\G$-module $M$.
+The group $\G$ is called {\it good} if is $p$-good for every prime $p$.
 This important concept was introduced by J-P. Serre in \cite[Section I.2.6]{Serre}.
 In his book Serre explains the fundamental role that goodness plays in the comparison of properties of a group and its profinite completion.
-This theorem is surprising because the profinite topology on ascending HNN-extension is not strong (these groups are not subgroup separable for example), but goodness one usually expects for groups with the strong profinite topology.
+In Section 5 we prove that all arithmetic Kleinian groups are good.